BIGJRA/BIGJRA.github.io/reborn.md

 Head into the gym.

-### Choice: Didn't Save Police Officers in Time
+### Didn't Save Police Route

-If you didn't make this choice, skip ahead to the next subsection.
+If you saved the officers before fighting Ace, skip ahead to the next subsection.

 If you want to access Corey's bedroom, you can turn all the pillars red.